Can I Go To Rehab While On Probation?

 What To Expect From A Rehab Program

-As part of the conditions of a person’s probation, everything that occurs in their treatment process is reported to their probation officer.
-There will also be regular drug testing such as oral drug tests (mouth swabs).
+As part of a person’s probation conditions, all aspects of their treatment process are reported to their probation officer.
+There will also be regular drug testing, such as oral drug tests (mouth swabs).

 If an addicted person fails a drug test, they will immediately face legal consequences.
 On top of this, regular meetings will be held over the phone between the addicted person, the treatment staff members, and the probation officer.